MasterEx/letsrpg-social-network/README.md

  * Database superuser credentials: username=admin , password=pass
  * Recreate database by deleting it and synchronizing again (not the best way though)
- * Change the TEMPLATE_DIRS in settings.py to match your directory path
  * In order to send emails uncomment lines 156-160 in settings.py
  * User signup and password reset require a working smtp
  * To change the domain name, log into the admin interface and change